maxtonhuang/HighOctane/ZodiaClash/HighOctane_ReadMe.txt

 4) Audio
 Audio is implemented in all parts of the game.
-More dialogues will be fleshed out in M6, along with more voiceover audio, as well as more sound effects.
+Can be adjusted in the settings menu.
 ================================================================

 AUDIO: